 On your return

-- You will need to need to provide Student Central an academic transcript from your host university on your return to have your pre-approved credits applied to your course.
+- You will need to need to provide the Student Hub an academic transcript from your host university on your return to have your pre-approved credits applied to your course.

 - If you do not have a completed and approved Overseas Credit Transfer Form lodged before your travel then on your return you will need to apply for Advanced Standing and provide an academic transcript from your host university.

-Please come in to Student Central and have a chat to explore your options.
+Please come in to the Student Hub and have a chat to explore your options.